 The Purpose Behind the Everyday Patriot Project

-I tend to gloss over their military careers and generally write only the roughest sketches of combat deaths because, to be quite frank, as the mother of two infantrymen who have been under fire, reading about the final moments of any service member's life is absolutely devastating.
-I've cried for every single one who has died during their service, no matter how long ago, and I have found it nearly impossible to describe more than just the barest facts surrounding combat deaths.
+I tend to gloss over their military careers and write only the roughest sketches of combat deaths because, to be quite frank, as the mother of two infantrymen who have been under fire, reading about the final moments of any service member's life is absolutely devastating.
+I've cried for every single one who has died during their service, no matter how long ago.
+I have found it nearly impossible to describe more than just the barest facts surrounding combat deaths.

 a.d. elliott is a wanderer, photographer, and storyteller currently living in Salem, Virginia.